Kobeeeef/XTABLES/README.md

   - **Synchronous/Asynchronous**: Same as above.

 ### Subscription Methods
+Manage update subscriptions for specific keys.

 - **subscribeUpdateEvent(String key, Class<T> type, Consumer<T> consumer)**
   - Subscribes to updates for a specific key, invoking the provided consumer when updates are received.
+Utilizes a hashmap to manage multiple consumers per key.
   - **Synchronous/Asynchronous**: Same as above.

 - **unsubscribeUpdateEvent(String key, Class<T> type, Consumer<T> consumer)**
-  - Unsubscribes from updates for a specific key.
+  - Unsubscribes from updates for a specific key by removing the consumer from the list.
+  - **Synchronous/Asynchronous**: Same as above.

+### Latency Measurement
+- **ping_latency()**
+  - Measures the network and round-trip latency in milliseconds.
   - **Synchronous/Asynchronous**: Same as above.

 ### Miscellaneous